arthurtham/arthurtham.github.io/index.md

 Hello!
 My name is Arthur Tham, and I am a **first-year Master of Science (M.S.), Computer Science** graduate student at the University of California, Irvine.
 I am a game developer and sports enthusiast!
 I am pursuing my passions in game development and analysis alongside digital media marketing.

-### Current Involvements
+### Involvements
 I am currently a member of the **Mental Health in Design lab**, but I spend most of the time developing things independently at hackathons and contributing to fellowship programs at my previous involvements in **Circle K International at UC Irvine (UCICKI)**.
 This summer, I am acting as captain of an experimental basketball team focused strictly on having fun over winning to see how players react during games when the pressure to success is absent from the game of basketball.

-### Previous Involvements
 Previously, I graduated from the **University of California, Irvine with a B.S. degree in Computer Science** with a specialization in information.
 During my undergraduate career, I was an undergraduate research assistant in the **Health and Information Lab**.